 II.
-Transforaminal Epidural Steroid Injections
+Transforaminal Epidural Steroid Injections (TFESI)

-- A. One TFESI for acute pain management (pain lasting < 3 months) is considered medically necessary when all of the following are met: - 1.
+- A. One TFESI for acute pain management (pain lasting < three months) is considered medically necessary when all of the following are met: - 1.
 There is severe radicular pain in a specific nerve root distribution that interferes substantially with ADLs; - 2.
-If a cervical TFESI is requested, non-particulate steroid must be used and the procedure must be conducted with real-time imaging, such as fluoroscopy; - 3.
-Severe pain persists after treatment with NSAID and/or opiate (both ≥ 3 days or contraindicated/not tolerated); - 4.
-Cannot tolerate chiropractic or physical therapy and the injection is intended as a bridge to therapy. - B. One transforaminal epidural steroid injection (TFESI) for chronic pain is considered medically necessary when all of the following are met: - 1.
+If a cervical TFESI is requested, non-particulate steroid must be used, and the procedure must be conducted with real-time imaging, such as fluoroscopy; - 3.
+Severe pain persists after treatment with NSAID and/or opiate (both ≥ three days or contraindicated/not tolerated); - 4.
+Cannot tolerate chiropractic or physical therapy, and the injection is intended as a bridge to therapy. - B. One TFESI for chronic pain is considered medically necessary when all of the following are met: - 1.
 TFESI is requested for a single level bilaterally or up to two levels unilaterally; - 2.
+If a cervical TFESI is requested, non-particulate steroid must be used, and the procedure must be conducted with real-time imaging, such as fluoroscopy; - 3.
+There is persistent radicular pain caused by disc herniation in a defined nerve root level, or spinal stenosis confirmed by physical exam and imaging; - 4.
+Pain interferes with ADLs and has lasted for at least three months; - 5.
+Failure to respond to conservative therapy including all of the following: - a. \geq six weeks chiropractic, physical therapy or prescribed home exercise program; - b.
+NSAID ≥ three weeks or NSAID contraindicated or not tolerated; - c. \geq six weeks activity modification. - C. A second TFESI for chronic pain that did not improve from the initial injection is considered medically necessary when meeting all of the following: - 1.
+Request is for a TFESI at one level bilaterally or up to two levels unilaterally; - 2.
 If a cervical TFESI is requested, non-particulate steroid must be used and the procedure must be conducted with real-time imaging, such as fluoroscopy; - 3.
-There is persistent radicular pain caused by disc herniation in a defined nerve root level, or spinal stenosis confirmed by physical exam and imaging; - 4.
-Pain interferes with ADLs and has lasted for at least 3 months; - 5.
-Failure to respond to conservative therapy including all of the following: - a. ≥ 6 weeks chiropractic, physical therapy or prescribed home exercise program; - b. $NSAID \ge 3$ weeks or NSAID contraindicated or not tolerated; - c. \geq 6 weeks activity modification. - C. A second TFESI for chronic pain that did not improve from the initial injection is considered medically necessary when meeting all of the following: - 1.
-Request is for a TFESI at one level bilaterally or up to two levels unilaterally;
+At least two weeks have passed since the first TFESI; - D. Subsequent TFESIs for recurrence of chronic pain that had improved from the first or second TFESI are considered medically necessary with all of the following: - 1.
+The TFESI is requested at a single level bilaterally or up to two levels unilaterally; - 2.
+If a cervical TFESI is requested, non-particulate steroid must be used and the procedure must be conducted with real-time imaging, such as fluoroscopy; - 3.
+There was \geq 50% relief and functional improvement for at least two months; - 4.
+At least two months have passed since the last TFESI; - 5.
+Less than four injections have been given at the same site within 12 months;

-pa health & wellness
+pa health & wellness.